 If you would like to support smaller UK businesses in this time of uncertainty, check out the stunning creations of these independent chocolatiers …

-Best Easter recipes for diabetics or allergy sufferers
+Best Easter recipes for those living with diabetes or allergies

 You might also decide to make your own homemade chocolatey or sweet treats this Easter, which will give you complete peace of mind about the suitability of the ingredients.
 We have put together a list of recipes that are easy, tasty and good for you.
 You could involve your partner or kids and turn the cooking into a fun family activity!